 But nesting isn't just for the winter!
 It's great for all seasons, including summer.
 In fact, for some of us, heading out into the oppressive heat or humidity seems even less appealing than stepping into an Arctic tundra.

 If that's you, we hear you.
-So whether you're keen to stay in your pajamas and eat bonbons all day or tackle that big project you've been putting off (while keeping comfy and cool and sipping on iced tea, naturally), here are 10 summer nesting ideas for when it's unbearably hot, torrentially pouring, or you just don't feel like going anywhere.
+So whether you're keen to stay in your pajamas and eat bonbons all day or tackle that big project you've been putting off (while keeping cool and sipping on iced tea, naturally), here are 10 summer nesting ideas for when it's unbearably hot, torrentially pouring, or you just don't feel like going anywhere.

 1. Start an herb garden (finally).